 Green Turtles

-Madete Beach adds an ingredient to your safari that will make it a memorable one.
-This is where you will be able to see the green turtle breeding site and hatching of the young ones.
+Madete Beach enhances your safari experience, making it truly memorable.
+This location is where you will be able to see the green turtle breeding site and hatching of the young ones.

 Tourism Activities

-The park has a wide range of activities that cater for everyone’s interests.
+The park has a wide range of activities that cater to everyone’s interests.

 Boat Safari

-This magical island that opens early in the morning and day and closes in the evening is the best place where lunch and sunbathing can give you maximum relaxation.
+This magical island opens early in the morning and closes in the evening, making it the best place for lunch and sunbathing to provide you with maximum relaxation.

 Bird Watching

-Birding in Saadani is all year around.
-Migratory birds from Europe and Northern Africa can be found in November to April, making this the best time for bird watching.
-This is also a nesting season for resident birds, and many can be spotted in their breeding plumage.
+Birding in Saadani is all year round.
+Migratory birds from Europe and Northern Africa can be found from November to April, making this the best time for bird watching.
+The period is also a nesting season for resident birds, and many can be spotted in their breeding plumage.

 Game drive